 Why I believe diets don't work in the long term

-Have you tried to lose weight in the past but found that after a while the weight goes back on?
+Have you tried to lose weight in the past but found after a while the weight goes back on?
 This is something I hear a lot.

 How my approach is different

-I try to steer away from any word that resembles 'restriction' or anything that praises one food and demonises another.
+I try to steer away from any word that resembles 'restriction', or anything that praises one food and demonises another.
 Using this approach can reduce feelings of guilt & promote positivity.

 My approach to weight loss is slow & steady, in line with NHS recommendations for safe weight loss.
 By this, I'm talking 1-2lb weight loss a week, where evidence has shown to be a more effective way of keeping the weight off for good.
 There's no magic wand or quick fix to successful weight loss.
 It takes time, a lot of dedication and effort, but it's definitely something that's achievable.